 Business Development and Marketing

-Sheena Byrne joined Chambers in June 2019 as the Interim Business Development Manager.
+Sheena Byrne joined Chambers in June 2019 as a Senior Manager (Client Services).

 Sheena specialises in business planning and development, marketing analysis and positioning, and client relationship management.
 As an integral member of the original team at Chambers & Partners legal directories, she was instrumental in formulating the research methodology and developing the publication brand as an editor and assistant publisher.
 Since then she has worked with a wide variety of leading law firms, barristers’ chambers, representative bodies including the Law Society and the Inns of Court, advising senior decision makers of these organisations on critical aspects that impact on their business expansion.